Ultimate guide to uk ebike laws

 Ebikes are absolutely legal in the UK but they must meet the conditions above such as they must be pedal assist and can’t be over 250w in power.

-If you’re ebike doesn’t meet these conditions and you use it on the road without insurance, tax, an MOT, a helmet and licence then you could find yourself in trouble as that would be illegal.
+If you’re ebike is more than 250w and you use it on the road without insurance, tax, an MOT, a helmet and licence then you could find yourself in trouble as that would be illegal.
 The moment your ebike is more than 250w (750w for example) UK electric bike laws state it’s not an ebike anymore, it’s an electric motorbike and needs insurance!

 Can I use a 500w or 750w ebike on UK roads?

 Any sort of search online and you will find ebikes with a power output of over 250 watts, often 500 watts or 750 watts.
 UK ebike laws state 250w is the only legal ebike allowed on the road, otherwise it’s something else…